-The Russian-Serbian Humanitarian Center was established on the basis of the Cooperation Agreement between the Government of the Russian Federation and the Government of the Republic of Serbia on April 25th 2012 in the City of Nis.
-This document was signed by Russian Minister of Emergency Situations Vladimir Puchkov and Serbian Minister of Interior Ivica Dacic.
-At the same time the Agreement on approval of the Charter of the Center was signed.
+The Russian-Serbian Humanitarian Center (RSHC) was established based on the Agreement between the Government of the Russian Federation and the Government of the Republic of Serbia dated April 25, 2012, which was signed in the city of Niš (Serbia) by the Minister of Emergency Situations of the Russian Federation and the Minister of Interior of Serbia.
+At the same time the Agreement on the approval of the Charter of the Center was signed.

-The legal basis for the formation of the Center was the Agreement between the Russian Federation and the Republic of Serbia on cooperation in the field of emergency humanitarian response, the prevention of natural disasters and technological accidents and the elimination of its consequences from October 20th 2009.
+The legal basis for the establishment of the Center was the Agreement between the Governments of the Russian Federation and the Republic of Serbia on cooperation in the field of humanitarian response, the prevention of natural disasters and man-made accidents and the elimination of their consequences dated October 20, 2009.

-The Centеr is an intergovernmental humanitarian non-profit organization, which has a status of legal entity.
-It is registered in the Republic of Serbia in accordance with its legislation.
+RSHC is an intergovernmental humanitarian non-profit organization with the rights of a legal entity.
+The Center is registered in the Republic of Serbia in accordance with its legislation.

-- participation in activities for the prevention and elimination of emergency situations, including firefighting;
+- participation in the emergency prevention and elimination measures;

 - humanitarian assistance to people affected by emergencies;

-- implementation of joint projects and programs in the Republic of Serbia and other Balkan states, including projects and programs for humanitarian demining;
+- implementation of joint projects and programs in the territory of the Republic of Serbia and other countries of the Balkan region;

-- training and skills development activities in the field of prevention and elimination of emergency situations;
+- training and professional development of specialists in the field of emergency prevention and response;

-- testing and demonstration of firefighting and rescue technologies;
+- testing and demonstration of modern fire and rescue equipment and technologies;

-- other tasks that do not contradict the goals of the Center foundation.
+- other tasks that are not contrary to the goals of the Center.

-Significant parts of the activity of the Center are work on stuff training, conferences and seminars, participation in exhibitions.
+One of the priorities of the Center is the work on professional trainings, conducting seminars, participation in exhibitions.

-In future the Center is seen as fully functional international structure that provides help in the field of emergency humanitarian response to Balkan countries that are interested in it.
-The Center is opened for the accession of any country or organization agreed with its goals and objectives.
+In future, the Center is seen as a full-fledged international structure that provides aid and assistance in emergency humanitarian response to all the countries of the Balkan region.
+The Center is open to join by any country or organization that is in solidarity with its goals and objectives.

-The Russian-Serbian humanitarian center is situated in the city of Nis, the Republic of Serbia.
+The Russian-Serbian Humanitarian Center is located in Nish, Republic of Serbia.